 A conviction for sex crimes in Plano, TX carries harsh penalties that will, without question, haunt you for years to come.
 Even an unfounded accusation can ruin your reputation and leave people questioning whether you can be trusted.

 From the start, you need an experienced, aggressive Plano sex crimes lawyer on your side.
 At the Edgett Law Firm, we’ve been fighting to help those accused of crimes in Plano since 2010.

 Our lawyers are known for presenting aggressive, skillful defense strategies at trial.
 We’ve successfully helped countless clients beat their charges over the years.

-How Our Legal Team at Edgett Law Firm Can Help With Your Sex Crime Charges
+How the Edgett Law Firm Can Help With Your Sex Crime Charges

 When you hire our law firm, you can expect an aggressive defense attorney who will: